Frequently Asked Questions

 What resources and research are informing the work of the CTTL and the professional growth of St. Andrew’s faculty?

 In 2013, St. Andrew’s was the eighth school in the world to be invited to become part of Research Schools International that is led by researchers and faculty at Harvard’s Graduate School of Education.
 Johns Hopkins University’s School of Education Neuro-Education initiative and the research of Dr. Mariale Hardiman have been particularly valuable to St. Andrew’s thinking about creating “brain friendly” classrooms.
 The Neurodevelopmental Framework for Learning developed by All Kinds of Minds has informed the training of 100% of St. Andrew’s faculty and led the school to be recognized as a “School of Distinction” in 2011.
 The work of leaders in the Mind, Brain, and Education Science field, such as Dr. Kurt Fischer, Dr. Mary Immodrino-Yang, Dr. Daniel Willingham, Dr. Carol Dweck, and Dr. Michael Posner have been integral to early thinking of the CTTL as have connections to the International Mind, Brain, and Education Society (IMBES) and Learning and the Brain Society, which holds an annual conference attended by St. Andrew’s faculty.
+In 2016, the CTTL was the winner of the IMBES Mind, Brain and Education Science Mission Award.
+The first pre-collegiate school to receive this distinction.

 The Resources page of the Center for Transformative Teaching and Learning includes links to some of the leading literature on educational neuroscience and is continually updated.